zulip/zulip/docs/subsystems/dependencies.md

   amounts of disk over time.
 * **Scripts**.
 Often, we want a script running in production to use the Zulip virtualenv.
-To make that work without a lot of duplicated code, we have a helpful library, `scripts/lib/setup_path_on_import.py`, which on import will put the currently running Python script into the Zulip virtualenv.
+To make that work without a lot of duplicated code, we have a helpful function, `scripts.lib.setup_path.setup_path`, which on import will put the currently running Python script into the Zulip virtualenv.
 This is called by `./manage.py` to ensure that our Django code always uses the correct virtualenv as well.